Interested in learning about the best whole house fans?

 |View on Amazon|

-Here is my list of the best whole house fans you can buy.
+Here is my list of the best whole house fans.
 Whole house fans can cool and ventilate your entire home at a much cheaper cost than traditional air conditioning.
 If you want to read my full reviews, keep scrolling.

 A whole house fan is a high-powered vent fan, usually installed on the top story hallway ceiling—that sucks out the hot air from the inside to the outside.
 The central home fan pushes the hot air through the attic, and to the outside (through the roof vents).

-To learn how to use a whole a house fan, check out our guide here.
+To learn how to use a whole a house fan, check out my guide here.

 According to Wikipedia, a whole house fan is frequently confused with an “attic fan”.
 The main difference between low powered “attic fans” and a whole house fan is that attic fans just ventilate the hot attic air.
 A whole house fan will literally ventilate the entire house.